mackeylab/bids_ppc_scripts/README.md

 # BIDS Preprocessing Pipeline

-This repo contains scripts for minimal preprocessing pipeline for Mackey Lab data in BIDS.
+This repo contains scripts for minimal containerized preprocessing pipeline for Mackey Lab data in BIDS.
 These scripts operate in two chunks.

 The first chunk is run by the `new_subj_first` script.
 This does the below: